-- 2.68 To maintain reserves in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom: A Statement of Recommended Practice (CIPFA/LASAAC) and agreed accounting policies. - 2.69 For each reserve established, the purpose, usage and basis of transactions should be clearly identified. - 2.70 Authorisation and expenditure from reserves by the appropriate Director or head of service in consultation with the Head of Finance.
+2.68 To maintain reserves in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom: A Statement of Recommended Practice (CIPFA/LASAAC) and agreed accounting policies.

+- 2.69 For each reserve established, the purpose, usage and basis of transactions should be clearly identified. - 2.70 Authorisation and expenditure from reserves by the appropriate Director or head of service">https://example.com/html/>head of service in consultation with the Head of Finance.